ryanshoover/orb-wpengine-deploy/README.md

 ```

 Environment Variables

+I suggest you define your environment variables in your Project Settings.
+See [CircleCI documentation](https://circleci.com/docs/2.0/env-vars/#setting-an-environment-variable-in-a-project) on the many ways to define environment variables.

 * The WPE Environment variables are required for deployments.
 These should match your WP Engine site environment names.
 * The [Rollbar access token](https://docs.rollbar.com/reference#section-authentication) allows you to notify rollbar about the deploy process